Our current priority:

 Community Minded Enterprises

--John Hindman, Executive Director
+-John Hindman, CEO

 Excelsior Wellness Center

--Drew Comito, Associate Director
+Drew Comito, Associate Director (Vice Chair)

 Asuris Northwest Health